adrienmaloba/www.diagrams.net-source/_posts/2024-06-11-mermaid-elk-layout.md

 categories: [integrations,features,use-cases, import]
 ---

 Mermaid is a text-based syntax that you can use to describe a diagram, and automatically lay it out neatly on the diagram canvas.
-Enter your Mermaid diagram description in draw.io via _Arrange > Insert > Advanced > Mermaid_ in the draw.io menu or _+ > Advanced > Mermaid_ from the toolbar. draw.io has updated to Mermaid version 10.9.1 to support the new ELK automatic layout.
+Enter your Mermaid diagram description in draw.io via _Arrange > Insert > Mermaid_ in the draw.io menu or _+ > Mermaid_ from the toolbar. draw.io has updated to Mermaid version 10.9.1 to support the new ELK automatic layout.
 <br /><img src="/assets/img/blog/mermaid-flow-elk-insert.png" style="width=100%;max-width:350px;height:auto;" alt="Tell the Mermaid diagram generation tool to use the ELK layout option in your text diagram description">

 ## Text to diagram tools in draw.io